PraWater/ACM-R2/README.md

 # ACM-R2

-Started learning Kotlin and Android studio from the given link to Google developers
+Learnt basic Kotlin from the given link
-Built 2 basic apps (Happy birthday & Dice Roller) by following the tutorial
+Built a birthday card app to learn how to place text and images in an app Built a basic app that rolls a dice when a button is pressed